Policies and Complaints' Procedure

 Independent Complaints and Advocacy Services (ICAS)

-Complaints made to ICAS need to be lodged within 12 months of the date of the incident you are complaining about, or within 12 months of you being aware of the issue.
+Complaints made to ICAS need to be lodged within 12 months of the date of the incident you are complaining about, or within 12 months of you becoming aware of the issue.
 For people in exceptional cases, this time frame may be extended.